-It should be noted that, when water is drawn from the Shuswap Well supply, a number of customers east of the Enderby Bridge who are most proximate to the well source receive water that is not disinfected with UV light and has limited chlorine contact time.
+It should be noted that, when water is drawn from the Shuswap Well supply, a number of customers east of the Enderby Bridge who are most proximate to the well source receive water that is not disinfected with UV light.
 When all supply is from the Shuswap River source, all customers receive fully treated water.